RosebladeMedia/QuickFile-PHP-SDK/README.md

 ### How is the data sent to QuickFile?

-A. The data is always sent using HTTPS, using the Guzzle HTTP library.
+The data is always sent using HTTPS, using the Guzzle HTTP library.
 Guzzle will use cURL, but it's not required.
 Please see the [Guzzle Website](http://docs.guzzlephp.org/en/latest/overview.html) for information.

 ### I've found a bug, where do I report it?

-A. If it's a security bug relating to the API, you can post it to the [QuickFile forum](https://community.quickfile.co.uk).
+If it's a security bug relating to the API, you can post it to the [QuickFile forum](https://community.quickfile.co.uk).
 If it's a bug with the library, please open an issue.
 If it's a security issue, please contact us through [our website](https://roseblade.media) before posting it publicly.